mantidproject/governance/technical-working-group/minutes/agenda-next.md

 # Agenda
 - Mantid developer meeting and user meeting/tutorial during NOBUGS ([link](https://github.com/mantidproject/workshops/tree/main/developer/2024-09))
+  - Discussions topics for the developer meeting to be completed
+  - Possibility to invite users for the tutorials
+- ILL build servers cannot be conneted to Jenkins anymore
+- Migration to Numpy v2
+  - To be carried out during the 6.12 sprint
+  - Will require to move matplotlib: 3.8.3 / 3.9 ?
 - When do we need to start building conda packages for ARM macs?
 - Moving from Jenkins to GitHub Actions.
 Is there any reason not to do this?
 - Can we move the mantid-developer environments to conda metapackages? (see [here](https://github.com/mantidproject/mantid/issues/37627) for thoughts)